Editor-in-Chief: Dr. Gregory A. Poland

 Gregory A. Poland

-Editor in Chief, Vaccine and Mayo Clinic, United States
+Editor in Chief, Vaccine and Mayo Clinic, USA

 Gregory A. Poland, M.D., studies the immunogenetics of vaccine response in adults and children.
 Dr. Poland and his team within the Vaccine Research Group aim to improve the health of individuals across the world by pursuing challenges posed by infectious diseases and bioterrorism through clinical, laboratory and epidemiologic vaccine research.